runtimeverification/rv-predict/doc/DEVELOPER.md

 ## Configuring a build environment

-On Ubuntu, install prerequisite packages:
+On Ubuntu, install the prerequisite packages:

 ```
 sudo apt install m4